devspace-sh/devspace/docs/pages/development/synchronization.md

 </summary>
 Some basic POSIX binaries have to be present in the container (which usually exist in most containers): sh, tar, cd, sleep, find, stat, mkdir, rm, cat, printf, echo, kill

-Other than the binaries listed above, no server-side component for code synchronization is required, as the sync algorithm runs completely client-only within DevSpace.cli.
+Other than the binaries listed above, no server-side component for code synchronization is required, as the sync algorithm runs completely client-only within DevSpace CLI.
 The synchronization mechanism works with any container filesystem and no special binaries have to be installed into the containers.
 File watchers running within the containers like nodemon will also recognize changes made by the synchronization mechanism.
 </details>

 <details>